 Amazon River no Younger Than 9 Million Years

-Amazon River is world’s largest river by its volume contains 20 % of earth’s fresh water.
-The river located from Peru, flows through Brazil and ends at the Atlantic Ocean.
+Amazon River is the world’s largest river by volume and contains 20% of earth’s fresh water.
+The river in Peru flows through Brazil and ends in the Atlantic Ocean.
 Because of its size, it is sometimes called the Sea.
 There have been different studies that have tried to measure its exact length.
-A study from the U.S. National Park Service suggests that the Amazon River is 3,980 miles (6,400 kilometers) long.
-Similarly, there were various studies who also calculated the age of the river.
-In 2009, scientists have suggested that the age of Amazon River is 11 million years.

 Scientists from the University of Amsterdam (UvA) and the University of Brasilia (Brazil) have conducted this study.
-In this study, they analyzed geochemical and palynological data of sediments from a hydrocarbon exploration borehole.
+This study analyzed geochemical and palynological data of sediments from a hydrocarbon exploration borehole.

 Professor Farid Chemale said, “We were able to narrow down the age of onset of the Amazon River.
 We sampled the transition interval in a classical section of the Amazon submarine fan, where the sediments transported by this river are deposited and as a result, accurately record its evolutionary history.
 We applied high-resolution analytical techniques not previously performed in the region.”